Azure-Samples/Verified-Telemetry-Arduino-Sample/README.md

 * the sample is configured for 2 Digital sensors, use the below schematic and connection table to test out VT Arudino sample.
 * To modify preexisting Hardware Definitions or to add support for new sensors, minimal changes are required to [sample_freertos_verified_telemetry_init.c](sample_freertos_verified_telemetry_init.c) for these changes, refer [Modifying ADC, GPIO, Hardware Definitions of sample and new sensors](#modifying-adc-gpio-hardware-definitions-of-sample-and-new-sensors).
+* Some sensor also require the sensor read fucntion to be called right before the fingerprint collection, for this reason we recommend you to call all the sensor read fucntion as shown in [Integrating New Sensors](#steps-to-integrate-new-sensor-read-fucntions) section, to avoid any unexpected behaviour.

 * ESP8266 Connections